Your pet wants you to read our newsletter. (Then give them a treat.)

 Cat sneezes, like those of humans, can be amusing.
 Though they’re not as showboat-y as the ones your dad occasionally booms out, a kitty sneeze will always get a chuckle and a “bless you” from me.
 But when it happens multiple times, especially in rapid succession, red flags start flying.
 One or two sneezes every now and then is just a cat’s body’s way of clearing the nose, but if it’s happening more and more often, something else might be the issue.

-So, why is my cat sneezing?
+So, why does my cat keep sneezing?
 Well, cat sneezing is difficult to diagnose.
 For one, as with all pet ailments, you can’t ask them what’s wrong.
 (Well, you can, but in my experience, they don’t answer.)
 But there are also other little noises that escape from their mouths (coughing, wheezing, retching, gagging) that can all be misidentified as a sneeze — and they can be symptoms of something else entirely.
 While it’s always advisable to go to your primary veterinarian to find out what may be going on with Winston Purrchill, here are some tips to point you in the right direction, courtesy of Dr. John Iovino, DVM.

 1. There can be a few reasons why your cat keeps sneezing.